alextegelid/Wordpress-new-project-config/readme.md

 ##So what it does?
 The script will
 - Prompt you for a project name
+- Promp you for the development domain name / virtual host name (optional)
+- Backup your current httpd-hosts.conf and hosts files (optional)
+- Rewrite your httpd-hosts.conf and hosts files to add a virtual host (optional)
 - Create a new folder with the project name
 - Fetch and Install the latest wordpress build
 - Remove readme.html and license.txt